John Peter HANNA

 at: Hamilton?

-Connection with Cambridge: Peter Hanna lived in Cambridge before the war.
+Connection with Cambridge: Peter Hanna lived in Cambridge before the war, coming here very young and then living in Cambridge till he joined the RNZAF in 1941.

 Sources: